AmirSmith413/OddorEven/README.md

 # OddorEven

-Peer Reviewed by:
+Peer Reviewed by:Angelica Ayala

-Peer Comment:
+Date: 10/25/22

+Peer Comment:Code works well and gives me the option to play again.